FTarfasse/quick-perf-wiki/JVM-annotations.md

     }
   ```
 ## @NoAllocation
-With this annotation, the test will fail if allocation is detected. <br><br>
+With this annotation, the test will fail if allocation is detected.

 # Profile or check your JVM
 The following annotations use *Java Flight Recorder* (JFR) under the hood. <br><br>